 Little seems to have been done to the church in the 16th century after the work of the previous century and, apart from the bells and former communion table the only 17th century feature is a superceded font near the pulpit.
 In the 18th century the balustraded communion rails and gate were erected and the fielded panelled pulpit built.

 There were many alterations in the latter half of the 19th century and most took place after Robert Kilvert became Rector in 1855.
 His son Francis Kilvert, the diarist, was curate to his father in 1863-4 and again in 1872-6.
-The Victorian font dates from c.1860 and after the Bishop of Gloucester said that the church was choked with high pews and inconvenient for a confirmation (of Squire Ashe's daughters) in 1871 work was undertaken in the interior of the church.
-The gallery was removed and a stove placed in the church and the old pews taken out and new ones built.
+The Victorian font dates from c.1860 and after the Bishop of Gloucester said that the church was choked with high pews and inconvenient for a confirmation (of Squire Ashe's daughters) in 1871 work was undertaken in the interior of the church when the gallery was removed and a stove placed in the church.

 In 1796 the Rev. Samuel Ashe had presented the church with a bassoon but in Kilvert's time Squire Ashe disliked any music in church other than the human voice.
 George Jefferies had led the singing for 40 years but in 1874 when his voice began to crack Squire Ashe refused to pay him any more and the Kilvert family, with financial support from the village, bought and installed a harmonium despite initial disapproval from the Squire.
 This lasted until 1901 when it was replaced by a Positive organ, which in turn was replaced with an organ made by Roger Pulman of Suffolk in 1980.